coder-cat-999/C-solution/README.md

   Step f) Add a comment after succeffully creating the issue: "Please add label 'SolutionRequired'!"

   ### NOTE - Adding question and/or solution of any ongoing live challenges may lead to permanent ban from repository

+#### 2) Add a solution
+- Steps - <br>
+  Step a) Click on Issues tab <br>
+  Step b) Click on issue you would like to work on <br>
+  Step c) Add a comment: I would like to work on this issue.

+  You can workout the solution and generate Pull Request.

+  # Follow the ISSUE_TEMPLATE and PR_TEMPLATE before genrating issues and PRs!

 <br>
 In general, we follow the "fork-and-pull" Git workflow.